SHAIK-MOHAMMAD-IRFAN27/VR-mini-project/README.md

                 print(f"Downloaded: {img_name}")

-        print("✅ All images saved in Google Drive!")
+        print(" All images saved in Google Drive!")
     else:
-        print("❌ Failed to fetch file list.
+        print(" Failed to fetch file list.
 Check the repository URL or API rate limits.")

   - Install all the dependencies of libraries and import the libraries .